 Approach and Landing

-Generally, aircraft land from the ocean, so you’ll fly to the left of Arrecife, then turn and come in right over the beach – sit on the right of the aircraft for the best views.
+Generally, aircraft land from the ocean, so you’ll fly to the left of Arrecife, out towards Fuertevntura, then turn and come in right over the beach – sit on the left of the aircraft for the best views.
 It will look as though you are landing in the ocean, but at the last minute you’ll flare over the beach and pop onto the runway.

 Occasionally, if the wind is “wrong” you’ll come in over the mountains, which is interesting, and you’ll fly over a main road just before touch down!